3 Days Holiday in Köln and Düsseldorf, Germany

 After the palace visit, there was just enough time left to pick up the luggage that we had left at the hotel locker room and head for Düsseldorf Hauptbahnhof to catch our train to Frankfurt Fernbahnhof.
 From Frankfurt Fernbahnhof, we took the der Airliner to reach Darmstadt.

 We booked individual tickets to all the museums and other sites.
 However, if you are in Düsseldorf for a day, you can also buy the Düsseldorf card, which includes all the museums and public transport for 24 hours.

 See more pictures from these two lovely cities here.

 To read more about our holidays, check the Holidays page of my blog.

-If this article has benefitted you, please subscribe to my blog.
+If this article has benefitted you, please share my article and subscribe to my blog.

 Follow me on:

 Leave a Reply